Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### GENERATE_SERIES()
-- It will take 2 argument starting integer and ending integer - (1, 5)
+- This function will take 2 argument starting integer and ending integer - (1, 5)
 - It will generate the results in rows (vertically)

 Example